havario/workflows/game/flappybird/README.md

 FlappyBird Docker image is a lightweight, browser-based FlappyBird game container for demos, testing, or embedded use.
 Built with JavaScript, CSS, and HTML.

-FlappyBird Docker image runs on any POSIX-compatible OS with minimal graphics or web support.
+Runs on any POSIX-compatible OS with minimal graphics or web support.
 It can be deployed locally, on servers, Raspberry Pi, or smart devices.

 <img src="https://cdn.skyimg.net/up/2025/5/23/3ccc703c.webp" alt="FlappyBird" width="80%">